 At about 16h50 I saw a tree with low lying branches and said to my wife that this would be a perfect spot for a leopard, so I slowed down and frantically searched the long grass and branches for any movement.
 All of a sudden a leopard lifted it’s head up and our eyes locked onto each other… I quickly got my wife’s attention and we both tried to control our excitement so as not to scare it off..
 Slowly the leopard approached the road and was just metres away from our car when I grabbed my camera and pressed the shutter button with visibly shaking hands.
 The leopard walked around the front of our car (we were still the only car at the sighting) and turned to look over it’s shoulder at my wife before disappearing into the bush on the opposite side of the road… My wife and I just sat there struggling to process what we had just experienced!

-Before we knew it the time had come to pack the camera away and start the journey home, the only consolation being is that we knew we would be back in Pilanesberg National Park later in the year!
+Before we knew it the time had come to pack the camera away and start the journey home, the only consolation was that we knew we would be back in Pilanesberg National Park later in the year!

 Till next time…